cdeck3r/3DScanner/docs/network.md

 # Networking

 The 3DScanner Raspberry Pi devices require an Internet connected network to get configured and to retrieve software updates from the GitHub repository.
-Various network connect with each:
+Various network connect with each other:

 * scanner network
 * uplink network to the scanner network